gohugoio/hugo/content/getting-started/installing.md

 ### Assumptions

-1. We'll call your website `example.com` for the purpose of this tutorial.
-2. You will use `C:\Hugo\Sites` as the starting point for your site.
+1. You will use `C:\Hugo\Sites` as the starting point for your new project.
-3. You will use `C:\Hugo\bin` to store executable files.
+2. You will use `C:\Hugo\bin` to store executable files.

 ### Set up Your Directories

-You'll need a place to store the Hugo executable, your content (the files that you build), and the generated files (the HTML that Hugo builds for you).
+You'll need a place to store the Hugo executable, your [content][], and the generated Hugo website:

 1. Open Windows Explorer.
-2. Create a new folder: `C:\Hugo` (assuming you want Hugo on your C drive – it can go anywhere.)
+2. Create a new folder: `C:\Hugo`, assuming you want Hugo on your C drive, although this can go anywhere
-3. Create a subfolder in the Hugo folder: `C:\Hugo\bin`.
+3. Create a subfolder in the Hugo folder: `C:\Hugo\bin`
-4. Create another subfolder in Hugo: `C:\Hugo\Sites`.
+4. Create another subfolder in Hugo: `C:\Hugo\Sites`

 ### Technical Users

-1. Download the latest zipped Hugo executable from the [Hugo Releases](https://github.com/spf13/hugo/releases) page.
+1. Download the latest zipped Hugo executable from [Hugo Releases][releases].
 2. Extract all contents to your `..\Hugo\bin` folder.
 3. The `hugo` executable will be named as `hugo_hugo-version_platform_arch.exe`.
-Rename that executable to `hugo.exe` for ease of use.
+Rename the executable to `hugo.exe` for ease of use.
 4. In PowerShell or your preferred CLI, add the `hugo.exe` executable to your PATH by navigating to `C:\Hugo\bin` (or the location of your hugo.exe file) and use the command `set PATH=%PATH%;C:\Hugo\bin`.
 If the `hugo` command does not work after a reboot, you may have to run the command prompt as administrator.

 ### Less-technical Users

-1. Go to the [Hugo Releases](https://github.com/spf13/hugo/releases) page.
+1. Go to [Hugo Releases][releases]
-2. The latest release is announced on top.
+2. The latest release is at the top of the page.
 Scroll to the bottom of the release announcement to see the downloads.
-They're all ZIP files.
+All downloads are `.zip` files in alphabetical order.
-3. Find the Windows files near the bottom (they're in alphabetical order, so Windows is last) – download either the 32-bit or 64-bit file depending on whether you have 32-bit or 64-bit Windows.
-(If you don't know, [see here](https://esupport.trendmicro.com/en-us/home/pages/technical-support/1038680.aspx).)
+3. Download either the 32-bit or 64-bit Windows file depending on whether you are using 32-bit or 64-bit Windows.
+[You can find this information online][windowsarch].
-4. Move the ZIP file into your `C:\Hugo\bin` folder.
+4. Move the `.zip` file into your `C:\Hugo\bin` folder.
 5. Double-click on the ZIP file and extract its contents.
-Be sure to extract the contents into the same `C:\Hugo\bin` folder – Windows will do this by default unless you tell it to extract somewhere else.
+Be sure to extract the contents into the same `C:\Hugo\bin` folder.
+Windows will do this by default unless you tell it to extract somewhere else.
-6. You should now have three new files: hugo executable (e.g. `hugo_0.18_windows_amd64.exe`), `license.md`, and `readme.md`.
-(You can delete the ZIP download now.)
-Rename that hugo executable (`hugo_hugo-version_platform_arch.exe`) to `hugo.exe` for ease of use.
+6. You should now have three new files: hugo executable (e.g. `hugo_0.20_windows_amd64.exe`), `license.md`, and `readme.md`.
+You can delete the ZIP download now.
+7. Rename the hugo executable (`hugo_hugo-version_platform_arch.exe`) to `hugo.exe` for ease of use.
 7. Now add Hugo to your Windows PATH settings:

 ##### For Windows 10 users: